Sister Havana

 "Sister Havana" is an alternative rock song by Urge Overkill.
 It was released in 1993 as the lead single from their album, Saturation.

 Music video

 The music video for "Sister Havana" was directed by Paul Andresen and George Dougherty.
+It has narrative scenes including a young woman interacting with the band and a man resembling Fidel Castro, along with the band performing.